openpnp/openpnp/Camera-Settling.md

 ![AdvancedCameraSettleSmall](https://user-images.githubusercontent.com/9963310/81856586-504fe100-9561-11ea-982a-a0b95bf4c0e8.gif)

+# Camera Settling Auto-Calibration

+In newer OpenPnP versions, the Camera Settling is auto-calibrated by [[Issues and Solutions]].

+The relevant steps can be seen in a [short video](https://youtu.be/Pxg6g3KI5_E).

+The following sections explain advanced/manual setup.

 # Simple Method: Fixed Time

 The simple method is to just wait a moment.
 The default settle time is 250 milliseconds.
 If you find that things like fiducial checks are getting blurry images, you may need to increase the settle time.